Dame Cleo Laine, the ‘First Lady of Jazz’, dies aged 97

 “To me the wonderful thing is actually having done it, not the accolade, but to be singing, and to be singing at the age I am now.
 That is the best part of it.”

+Laine received a Grammy award for Best Jazz Vocal Performance in 1985.
+In 2002 the British Jazz Awards honoured her with their Life Achievement Award.

+Although best known as a jazz singer, Laine was also an accomplished actress, playing at London’s Royal Court Theatre in 1958 and starring in Show Boat at the Adelphi.

-She became a dame in the 1997 Birthday Honours list, saying at the time: “I am of course, deeply honoured, but I think they have got the reason for it slightly wrong.
+She became a dame in the 1997 Birthday Honours, saying at the time: “I am of course, deeply honoured, but I think they have got the reason for it slightly wrong.

 “It is British jazz that should have received the accolade for its service to me – it has given me a wonderful life, a successful career and an opportunity to travel the globe doing what I love to do, listening to and working with some of the world’s most creative musicians.